cgtinker/BlendArMocap/README.md

 - Pose

 **Start Detection**<br>
-When pressing the _Start Detection_ button a window will open containing the webcam feed and detection results.
+When pressing the _Start Detection_ button a window will open which contains the webcam feed and detection results.
 The detection results are recorded in Blender at runtime.
-You can modify the recording start point by changing the keyframe start in Blender.<br>
+You can modify the recording starting point by changing the keyframe start in Blender.<br>
-May deactivate the rig when detecting if you have transfer animation results already.
+May deactivate the rig while detecting if you have transferred animation results previously.

 ### Animation Transfer<br>
 The detection results can be transferred to a generated _rigify_ rig.<br>